 Custom YANG Modules

-This module describes custom configuration statements, translation scripts, and custom RPCs and action scripts using YANG.
+This module describes custom configuration statements and translation scripts.
+The module also explains custom RPCs and action scripts.

 23